Initiatives for the Environment

 Risk management

-Process for screening and assessing climate-related risks
+Process for screening, assessing and managing climate-related risks

 Risks and opportunities are identified based on ISO 14001 environmental aspects (factors that directly and indirectly affect the environment), environmental laws and regulations, issues in the industry and business environment, and stakeholder needs and expectations.
 The Sustainability Promotion Committee identifies risks and opportunities related to climate change and the Internal Control Committee identifies business risks and other risks at least once a year.